KOI CLUB OF SAN DIEGONEWSLETTERSEPTEMBER 2022

 Also, if you are considering bringing koi to add to the auction, remember we will have an assortment of koi bag sizes available for purchase (a whopping $1.00 each) at the upcoming meeting on September 11.

-So Come and bring koi to sell.
-Come and add a few to your koi family.
 Come and help make the auction run smoothly.
 OJT (On the Job Training) cheerfully provided as well as the opportunity to see the fish up for sale long before the rest of the crowd.
-With your help this can be a successful auction.

 JFG Biofilter Cleaning Sept.
 10